The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Relativistic effects on

 This is the deceleration parameter measured by observers living inside a bulk flow, with physical size $\lambda_{(n)}$ and moving relative to the Hubble expansion of a perturbed Einstein-de Sitter universe~\cite{TK,T3}.
 The comparison with the corresponding Newtonian relation (see Eq.~(\ref{Nlqs2}) in \S~\ref{ssNR-MEtq}), immediately shows that the relativistic effect can be large.
 Indeed, even though $\tilde{\vartheta}_{(n)}/H\ll1$ throughout the linear regime, the effect of the correction term on the right-hand side of (\ref{Rlhqs2}) grows increasingly stronger as we move to progressively smaller scales (where $\lambda_H/\lambda_{(n)}\gg1$).
 Moreover, in qualitative terms, the effect depends on the sign of $\tilde{\vartheta}_{(n)}$ as well.
 When the latter is positive we have $\tilde{q}_{(n)}>q$, while in the opposite case $\tilde{q}_{(n)}<q$.
 This means that in slightly expanding bulk flows (i.e.~those with $0<\tilde{\vartheta}_{(n)}/H\ll1$) the deceleration parameter measured in the tilted frame is larger than the one measured in the Hubble frame.
 On the other hand, observers inside slightly contracting bulk flows (with $-1\ll\tilde{\vartheta}_{(n)}/H<0$), will measure smaller deceleration parameter than their Hubble-flow counterparts.

 Following (\ref{Rlhqs2}), the relative motion effects dominate its right-hand side when the ``correction term'' equals (in absolute value) the deceleration parameter measured in the Hubble frame.
-This happens at a characteristic scale given by
+This happens at a characteristic scale given by~\cite{T3}

-given that $q>0$ always in Friedmann universes with conventional matter~\cite{T3}.
+since $q>0$ always in Friedmann universes with conventional matter.
 The above length defines the domain inside which the linear kinematics are determined by peculiar-velocity perturbations rather than by the background universal expansion.
-In this respect, $\lambda_P$ closely resembles the familiar Jeans length ($\lambda_J$), which marks the scale below which pressure-gradient perturbations dominate over the background gravity and thus dictate the linear evolution of density inhomogeneities.
+In this respect, $\lambda_P$ closely resembles the familiar Jeans length ($\lambda_J$), marking the scale below which pressure-gradient perturbations dominate over the background gravity and thus dictate the linear evolution of density inhomogeneities.
 We will therefore refer to $\lambda_P$ as the ``peculiar Jeans length'' to underline the aforementioned close analogy (see~\cite{T3} for further details and discussion).